 The Atlantic Puffin can be found on several islands.
 Most puffins are gathered on the westernmost island Mykines.
 Photo by Victoria Ostapova also know as @vialma on Instagram.

-A visit to Mykines, the westernmost island in the Faroes, is truly special.
 After sailing or going by helicopter to the island, we recommend you to hike from the old village with turf-roofed houses to the islet of Mykineshólmur.
 This trek certainly demonstrates the stunning beauty of nature.
-You will need a Mykines tour guide in order to take the hike from the village to Mykineshólmur.
+You can either do the hike on your own or join a guided Mykines tour in order to reach the spectacular scenery on Mykineshólmur.

 Wildlife lovers will be delighted to spy out puffins stepping into their burrows where the young ones are waiting for fresh food carried by parents in their beak.
 From early May to late August you will with certainty see puffins on your Mykines tour.

 You will be surrounded by majestic views and cute puffins.
-The hike from the village of Mykines to the lighthouse will take you one and a half hours.
+The hike from the tidy village in Mykines to the lighthouse takes one and a half hour.
+Mykines is the most accessible seabird colony in the Faroe Islands.

-The scenic beauty of the island Mykines and the islet of Mykineshólmur is speechless.
+The scenic beauty on Mykines and the islet Mykineshólmur leaves travellers speechless.
 There are plenty of great photo opportunities when hiking from the village to the lighthouse.
-You can do the tour to Mykines between May 1st until August 31st.
+You can do the tour to Mykines between 1 May until 31 August.

 The easiest way to get to the puffin island is to take the Mykines ferry departing from Sørvágur.
-Along the ferry ride from Sørvágur to Mykines, you will sail close to Drangarnir sea stacks and Tindhólmur islet.
+Along the ferry ride from Sørvágur to Mykines, you will sail close to the Drangarnir sea arch and the spiky Tindhólmur islet.

 An excursion to Saksun is one of the best things to do in the Faroe islands.
 Enjoy the tranquility in this remote village.
 Photo by Victoria Ostapova also know as @vialma on Instagram.